by-jp/www.byjp.me/content/notes/twitter/18326511/index.md

 - imported
 - from-twitter
 ---
-near Portsmouth - Dan is a hero\!
+near Portsmouth - Dan is a hero!